Vaccinations for senior citizens

 The tetanus vaccine should be renewed

 Tetanus vaccination must be valid for everyone.
 Vaccination provides good protection against tetanus.
 Some tetanus vaccines also come with protection against whooping cough.
 The basic vaccine series is given to children at the child welfare clinics.
-The series is intensified for working-age people every 20 years at a health center, occupational health or private actors.
+Adults need booster every 10-20 years depending on age.
 A combination vaccine against diphtheria, tetanus and pertussis is always available at the Vaccine Bus and Vaccination Clinics.
-For people over 65, the effect interval is 10 years.
+For people over 65 the recommended interval is 10 years.

 As previously already mentioned the senior citizens are now in good condition and move around a lot in nature, thus exposing them to diseases transmitted by ticks.
 The TBE virus affects people of all ages, but the older the patient, the more common the disease leading to paralysis, convulsions and death.
 The need for TBE vaccination depends primarily on place of residence and one’s own lifestyle, but age is also important in this regard.